BELOW THE WATERLINE

 Some will argue that equipping the boat does not qualify as a “project”, but the process of supplying and provisioning the vessel is undeniably a challenging and expensive effort….and seems to go on forever.
 The goal is to have onboard those things – safety devices, tools, spare parts, consumables, fishing gear, cleaning supplies, whatever – for which you don’t want to wait when they are needed.
 Just how much you will acquire and carry will vary according to whether you are cruising nearshore or far from civilized supply chains, as well as what degree of redundancies your vessel already has.

-HERE and HERE, for examples of our lists that can drive such an ongoing project.
+We’ve included two links, HERE and HERE, for examples of our lists that can drive such an ongoing project.
 The length of these lists and ultimate costs associated with both are stunning.
 And neither of those includes food and drink, which of course are just as critical…running out of wine, scotch or rum would be near disastrous, especially at a nice anchorage.
 There is an attendant sub-project that goes with all of this, which is figuring out where to stow all the stuff.
 (And then being able to recall where you did stash it - it’s best to write that down somewhere unless you enjoy frequent scavenger hunts.)

 Wing Engine Instrument Panel Relocated to Eyebrow Panel